szykopyc/szykopyc/README.md

 - I'm a Finance, Accounting and Management student at UoN
 - I have been writing code since I was 11 years old
-- I have an interest in quant analysis of risk in portfolios - these are my main projects
+- I have an interest in quant finance
-- I'm proficient in Python, and intermediate in the web dev languages
+- I'm proficient in Python, intermediate in R and frontend web dev languages

 <!--
 **szykopyc/szykopyc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.